 Without a dedicated person to investigate and implement these new ideas and training, the risk of falling behind with new educational standards is significant.
 The day-to-day running of the school is too exhaustive for the teachers to inhabit both roles.

 This is where Linda comes in.
-Linda was at an Ayurvedic treatment centre near Coimbatore when she met a member of a family who run an English-medium primary school in Palakkad, just across the border from Tamil Nadu in Kerala.
+Linda was at an Ayurvedic treatment centre near Coimbatore when she met a member of a family who runs an English-medium primary school in Palakkad, just across the border from Tamil Nadu in Kerala.

-Having close to 35 years teaching experience throughout both Australia and the United States, Linda exudes educational gravitas.
+Having close to 35 years of teaching experience throughout both Australia and the United States, Linda exudes educational gravitas.
 For these types of private schools in India who may get stuck outside the loop, she was the ideal person.
 She was invited to help reform the school.

-As we chatted to Linda in the restaurant, and she got to know our backgrounds and interests, she asked us whether we would like to come to Palakkad and help out at the school.
+As we chatted with Linda in the restaurant, and she got to know our backgrounds and interests, she asked us whether we would like to come to Palakkad and help out at the school.
 Kate and I saw this as an exceptional opportunity.

-Alongside Standards (Grades) 1 to 4, the school also had a kindergarten and a day care centre.
+Alongside Standards (Grades) 1 to 4, the school also had a kindergarten and a daycare centre.
 The school contained kids from Hindu, Muslim and Christian backgrounds, and while predominantly Malayali, being so close to the border with Tamil Nadu, there was a smattering of Tamil kids as well.

 The families that sent their children to the school were from stable, but lower-income families.
 And this being Kerala most kids had fathers, uncles or cousins working in the Persian Gulf.
 In recent years remittances had overtaken coconuts as Kerala’s greatest source of income.
 It is a positive endorsement for the free movement of labour, but a stark indication of the continued economic hostility embedded in the politics of the region that chases away both the creative and labour classes.